lnemsick-simp/pupmod-simp-libkv/Design.md

   was a retrieval operation (e.g., `get`), the returned value will be an appropriate empty/null object.
 Defaults to `false`.
 * `environment`: String.
-When set to a non-empty string, the value is prepended to the `key` parameter in individual key/value operations (i.e., all but `list` or `deletetree`).
+When set to a non-empty string, the value is prepended to the `key` or `keydir` parameters.
 Should only be set to an empty string when the key being accessed is truly global.
 Defaults to the Puppet environment for the node.
 * `backend`: String.
 Name of the backend to use.
 Must be a key in the 'backends' sub-Hash of the merged options Hash.
 When absent, the libkv function will look for a backend whose name matches the calling Class,